jgranger3/M04-Node-Tutorials/README.md

 # M04-Node-Tutorials
-Well be following node tutorials for example videos 3,4,5,6.
+Well, be following node tutorials from example videos 3,4,5,6.